jpmorganchase/nbcelltests/CONTRIBUTING.md

     mode.
   - `jupyter labextension install .` - This will add the lab extension in development mode.
-  - `jupyter serverextension enable --py nbcelltests` - This will enable the server extension.
+  - `jupyter serverextension enable --py nbcelltests` - This will enable the server extension (note: you might want to supply `--sys-prefix` or a related option here).
 - Validate the install by running the tests:
   - `py.test` - This command will run the Python tests.
   - `yarn test` - This command will run the JS tests.